StochSS/stochss-compute/docs/tutorials/aws/aws.rst

 2. In order to make the AWS API calls to your account, you need an AWS access key and access key ID.

-   From the IAM dashboard, click 'Manage access keys'.
+   From the IAM dashboard, click 'My security credentials'.

-   Then, under the Access keys tab, click 'Create New Access Key'.
+   Then, under the Access keys tab, click 'Create Access Key'.

-   This file can only be downloaded once, but if something happens you can just make a new one.
+   Make sure to record the Access and Secrety keys.
+We recommend you download the CSV file now, as it can only be downloaded once. if you lose these keys you can just make a new ones.

    This file contains the Access Key ID and a Secret Access Key.